Edward Bernard Raczyński: World War II

-Last page "Raczyński's Note" – official note of Polish government-in-exile to Anthony Eden 10 December 1942.
+Last page "Raczyński's Note" – official note of Polish government-in-exile to Anthony Eden, 10 December 1942.

-Following the 1 September 1939 German Invasion of Poland Raczyński remained in London where he continued to serve as the ambassador of the Polish Government in Exile and one of its prominent members.
-On 18 September 1939, Colonel Beck sent out a message to all Polish ambassadors around the world stating the Polish government had decided to leave Poland along with much as the Polish Army as possible via Romania with the intention of going to France to continue the war.
+Following the 1 September 1939 German Invasion of Poland, Raczyński remained in London, where he continued to serve as the ambassador of the Polish government-in-exile and one of its prominent members.
+On 18 September 1939, Colonel Beck sent out a message to all Polish ambassadors around the world stating the Polish government had decided to leave Poland along with as many of the Polish Army as possible via Romania with the intention of going to France to continue the war.
 In response, Germany issued a threat stating that it regarded the droit de passage of the Polish government across Romania as a violation of Romanian neutrality and threatened to invade Romania.
 Raczyński lobbied Lord Halifax to pressure King Carol II to assure the Poles the droit de passage, saying the continual existence of a Polish government in exile was crucial to the survival of his country.
-To provide the Romanians with a face-saving excuse, Raczyński devised a plan under President Ignacy Mościcki would resign in Romania and name as his successor a Pole living in France while allowing the rest of Polish government-in-exile to go to Paris.
+To provide the Romanians with a face-saving excuse, Raczyński devised a plan under which the President Ignacy Mościcki would resign in Romania and name as his successor a Pole living in France while allowing the rest of the Polish government-in-exile to go to Paris.